San Juan River Trip: Tour the Upper San Juan

 -Dee Holladay, Holiday River’s 1975 Reconnaissance Trip

-Day 1: Meet your group in Bluff Utah at the Desert Rose Inn & Cabins at 7:00 AM mountain time where you will take a short ride to Sand Island put-in.
+Day 1: Meet your group in Bluff, Utah at the Desert Rose Inn & Cabins at 7 AM MST where you will take a short ride to Sand Island put-in.
 This upper stretch of the trip is simply covered with over 5 distinct indigenous cultures providing signs of their existence in pictographs, petroglyphs, & hand-carved steps along the canyon walls.
 Spend the night near “River House”, an incredible Ancestral Puebloan site showcasing the elegant design of their ancient civilizations.

 Day 2: Depart this morning flanking Comb Ridge, one of the longest running uplifts in the region, and then follow the river as its cuts into the ridgelines heart.
 Prince’s plume and tufted Yucca wave at you from talus slopes as you careen through winding canyons and sand-wave rapids before resting for the evening near Limestone draw.